acharliekelly/resumption/README.md

 3. but without committing to either the final resume content
 4. or the final resume layout;
 5. Edit the content and change the layout at will
+6. Also be able to delete sections or layouts, just for consistecny
-6. And when I'm satisfied with my result, share it via a permanent public URL
+8. When I'm satisfied with my result, share it via a permanent public URL
+9. And/or save it as a PDF
-7. Also, not pay for any of those things
+10. Also, I want to not pay for any of these things

 ## Wireframes